Yeetsomepickles999/JetsonNanoRockPaperScizzorsGame/README.md

 6. Upload the model: Place the `model.onnx` file in the `jetson-inference/python/examples` directory as mentioned in the installation instructions.

-## Sample Images

-Sample images of Rock, Paper, and Scissors hand gestures are available in the `sample_images` directory of this repository.
-These images can be used for testing and as a reference when creating your own dataset.

-...

-The rest of the README remains unchanged.

 ## How it Works

 The Rock Paper Scissors Game uses the modified ImageNet dataset, which includes images of Rock, Paper, and Scissors hand gestures.
 These images were used to fine-tune the ResNet-18 deep learning model specifically for the Rock Paper Scissors game.